asideridis/braessaware-bff/README.md

    ```
    Responses include the JSON payload and an `x-braess-degraded` header listing nodes currently detoured to their alternate.

+---

+## Background: Braess’s Paradox

+Braess’s paradox describes a counterintuitive situation where adding a faster path to a network can **increase overall congestion and latency**, because individual nodes optimize for their own routes instead of the system’s total cost.

+In distributed systems, the same effect occurs when all traffic is routed to the seemingly fastest downstream.
+As load concentrates, latency spikes and tail percentiles worsen.

+The **Braess-aware planner** counteracts this by deliberately routing a bounded portion of requests to alternate nodes with slightly higher base latency.
+By distributing pressure more evenly, the system improves **cluster-level p95 and p99 latency** and keeps the `/api/dashboard` endpoint within its SLO.

+---

 ## Planner configuration

 `appsettings.json` contains a `BraessPlanner` section describing each fan-out node (primary, alternate, mandatory flag, detour cap).
 Environment variable `BRAESS_ENABLED` toggles the planner globally, while individual routes can be enabled/disabled via configuration.